devopstrainings/linux-basics-katakoda/linux-adminstration/step5.md

 `sudo systemctl status nginx`{{execute}}

-Finally in case if we don't want to start the service along with OS then
+Finally, in case if we don't want to start the service along with OS then

 `sudo systemctl disable nginx`

 This nginx service along with the package you installed in Package Management section.
 Some softwares which we might install in future may not come as a RPM and those services will not come by default.
 In that case we create a new service and we will configure with `systemctl` to manage it, This topic will come in future classes.

-# Additional Commands for Practice

-  1. How to add a new service to `systemd` using `systemd` template.
-  2. How to add a new service using `initd` script.